Aug 262019

 Types of Relay

 • Interlocking relays.
 Devices that are activated or deactivated with a voltage pulse.
-Depending on the polarity of the pulse, the position of the contacts change.
+Depending on the polarity of the pulse, the position of the contacts changes.

 • Reed relays.
 This device is very basic and has a small size.
-It is a fast operating switch design with only one NO contact.
-Some have glass encapsulation and others with metal encapsulation to prevent external magnetic fields from activating the relay.
+It is a fast-operating switch design with only one NO contact.
+Some have glass encapsulation, and others have metal encapsulation to prevent external magnetic fields from activating the relay.

 • Mercury relays.
 Inside it has a drop of mercury that moistens the contacts, giving them a longer life and avoiding the rebounds that appear when they are activated.